Towards all-order factorization of QED amplitudes at next-to-leading power: Hard-collinear factorization for massless fermions

 At the lowest order in perturbation theory the radiative $f\gamma$- and $f\partial\gamma$-jet receive contributions from the two diagrams in \fig{rad_fgamma_jet}.
 Both functions are defined in the same manner as in the massive fermion case and their evaluation relies on similar techniques.
 As before, we drop terms beyond NLP.
 In this case, we apply this constraint to the more involved denominator structure too, expanding denominators whose scaling is inhomogeneous in $\lambda$, as we did in the method of regions calculation of the amplitude.
 For example, after rescaling the momentum components by the appropriate powers of $\lambda$, the denominator of the innermost propagator is expanded as assuming collinear and soft scaling for $\ell$ and $k$ respectively and abbreviating the homogeneous denominator by

 Note that, having set $m=0$, the external momentum can be chosen to be strictly in the $+$-direction $p = (p^+,0,0)$.

 Using this approach, we require six one-loop integrals to evaluate the contributions to the $f\gamma$- and $f\partial\gamma$-jet, which are listed in appendix \ref{appx:radjet_integrals}.
-We find the following result for these jet functions We point out that \eq{rjetfgamma} is strictly $\ord(\lambda^0)$, while the individual contributions from \fig{rad_fgamma_jet}a and \fig{rad_fgamma_jet}b have indeed a LP component $\ord(\lambda^{-2})$.
+We find the following result for these jet functions \begin{widetext}

+\end{widetext} We point out that \eq{rjetfgamma} is strictly $\ord(\lambda^0)$, while the individual contributions from \fig{rad_fgamma_jet}\textcolor{prd_blue}a and \fig{rad_fgamma_jet}b have indeed a LP component $\ord(\lambda^{-2})$.
 Note that \eq{rjetfgamma} does not contain the $\delta \omx$ term which appeared in the non-radiative jet function for the massive fermion case (\eq{massiveJetFunctionsResult}) which was associated to the soft quark limit.
-In principle, one might expect a similar contribution here, but the numerator supplements the standard integrals of \eqns{mIntaminus}{mIntbminus} with sufficient powers of $\omx$ to suppress such a term.
+In principle, one might expect a similar contribution here, but the numerator supplements the standard integrals of \Eqns{mIntaminus}{mIntbminus} with sufficient powers of $\omx$ to suppress such a term.

 The radiative $f$-jet is known to have a Ward identity \cite{DelDuca:1990gz} relating it to its non-radiative counterpart (order by order in perturbation theory) via

 where $q=-1$ for the jets considered here.
 Similarly, we expect